AlgoMaster Logo

 Intuition

-Here's the key insight: in a BST, we can navigate toward the target just like binary search navigates through a sorted array.
-At each node, we compare the target to the node's value.
-If the target is smaller, we go left.
-If it's larger, we go right.
-Along the way, we keep track of the closest value we've seen.
+A BST supports the same navigation as binary search on a sorted array.
+At each node, compare the target to the node's value: if the target is smaller, move left; otherwise move right.
+Along the way, track the closest value seen so far.

 Algorithm